corbosiny/FrameStackingStreetFighter/README.md

 -NEXT_STATE_INDEX
 -DONE_INDEX

-A child class can access them by calling {class_name}.{variable_name}.
+A child class can access them by calling {class_name}.{variable_name}, where {class.name} is the name of your child class.
 Indexing into a step to get the next observation from the DeepQAgent for example would look like:

 `step[DeepQAgent.NEXT_OBSERVATION_INDEX]`

 #### trainNetwork

-Takes in the prepared training data and the current model and runs a desired amount of training epochs on it.
-The trained model is then returned once training is finished.
+Takes in the prepared training data and the current model and runs the desired amount of training epochs on it.
+The trained model must then ;be returned once training is finished.

 ---

 ### Training Checkpoints

-A training episode consists of one play through of each save state in the game folder.
-Once the episode is complete training will be run and after the trained and updated model is returned a checkpoint will be made by Agent.py in order to save the model for later use.
-As well custom training logs will be made for each unique class that is training that will show the training error of the Agent as it is learning.
-These logs and models are stored in the logs and models directories respectively and are formatted as models/{class_name}{Log} and logs/{class_name}{Model}.
-Note that the formatting is based on the class name and so only one instance of a model for each unique class can be stored as of now.
+Once a round of training is complete and the updated model is returned a checkpoint will be made by Agent.py that saves the trained model as a backup.
+As well a custom training log will be that will show the training error of the Agent as it is learning.
+These logs and models are stored in their own unique logs and model directories based on the name of their model.
+The naming convention is local_models/{class_name}/{class_name}.model and local_models/{class_name}/{class_name}.log.
+A model can be given a name upon initialization, if none is given it's class.name variable will default to the class name itself.
+The local models folder is used to only train models locally and the git ignore inside prevents these models from being tracked so to avoid merge conflicts.
+There is a pretrained models folder that example test models can be put inside.

 ### Watch Agent